Skip to main content

 Important

-The 'Create CO Request' button is only available if your project's commitment is in the 'Approved' state.
+The 'Create CO Request' button is only available if your project's commitment is in the 'Approved' status.

 create-prime-contract-change-order-request.png